Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity

+\begin{remark}[Additional assumptions] For feasible estimation of $\mu_i$ and $\pi_i$, we assume that these functions depend only on local treatments, covariates, and connectivity, that is, $\mu_i(T_{N_i}, X_{N_i}) = \mu(T_{N_i}, X_{N_i}, \mathcal{G}_{N_i})$ and $\pi_i(T_{N_i} \mid X_{N_i}) = \pi(T_{N_i} \mid X_{N_i}, \mathcal{G}_{N_i})$, where $\mathcal{G}_{N_i}$ is the subnetwork induced by $N_i$.
+These additional assumptions go beyond \cref{assmp:ignorability}, but they are usually justified in practice by \emph{locality} and \emph{homogeneity}.
+The locality principle is that, conditional on local treatments, covariates, and connectivity, distant parts of the network have negligible influence on $Y_i$.
+The homogeneity principle is that nodes with similar local configurations have similar outcome and treatment mechanisms, analogous to stationarity in time series.
+An alternative to this assumption is allowing dependence on some kind of low-dimensional network summary $Z_i$ derived from $\mathcal{G}$, for example, a node embedding under a latent position model.
+One could instead assume $\mu_i(T_{N_i}, X_{N_i}) = \mu(T_{N_i}, X_{N_i}, Z_{N_i}, \mathcal{G}_{N_i})$, and similarly for the treatment mechanism.
+This preserves feasibility while allowing systematic heterogeneity across network regions. \end{remark}

-\begin{remark} In some cases, it may be simpler to work with propensity scores conditional on covariates and the connectivity of two-hop neighborhoods, denoted by $N_i^{(2)} \equiv \cup_{j \in N_i} N_j$.
-For instance, this applies when the intervention assignment is independent across units, conditional on the covariates and connectivity of adjacent units.
-In such cases, the propensity score conditional on two-hop neighborhoods is given by:
+\begin{remark}[Two-hop neighborhoods] In some cases, it may be simpler to work with propensity scores conditional on covariates and the connectivity of two-hop neighborhoods, denoted by $N_i^{(2)} \equiv \cup_{j \in N_i} N_j$.
+For instance, this applies when the intervention assignment is independent across units, conditional on the covariates and connectivity of adjacent units, which is commonly assumed in many structural equation models under network interference such as in \citet{ogburn2022causal}.
+In such cases, one may want to work with the propensity score conditional on two-hop neighborhoods,

 where $\pi^\circ$ represents the node-level propensity score.
 The pseudo-outcome can then be defined using covariates and connectivity from two-hop neighborhoods.
-The theoretical properties we establish, including double robustness, hold regardless of how we condition on the network structure. \end{remark}
+The theoretical properties we establish hold regardless of how we condition on the network structure. \end{remark}